Know all About Wintergreen Oil, How to Make and More

 - Take two drops of oil and add to a diffuser.
 This method is reputed to help ease mental strain and nervousness.

-- Add 1 to 2 drops of wintergreen oil to regular face wash; apply it on the face as usual.
+- Add 1 to 2 drops of this oil to regular face wash; apply it on the face as usual.
 It helps to reduce acne and tone the skin.

-- Add two drops of wintergreen oil in body lotion, this cream is used for stiff aching muscles.
+- Add two drops of the oil in body lotion, this cream is used for stiff aching muscles.

-- Two drops of wintergreen oil can be mixed with carrier oil and applied to chest to relieve from cold and flu.
+- Two drops of the oil can be mixed with a carrier oil and applied to the chest to relieve cold and flu.

-- Wintergreen acts like aspirin and produced same effect like aspirin.
+- Wintergreen acts like aspirin and produced a same effect like aspirin.

 - It is having antipyretic properties to reduce fever when mixed with alcohol.